 \section{Cox rings and Mori Dream Spaces}

 All varieties that we will consider will be over a fixed algebraically closed field $k$ of characteristic zero.
-All constructions and propositions in this section are from \cite{ADHL15}.
+All constructions and definitions in this section are from \cite{ADHL15}.
 We will skip most of the proofs.